 Round Brushes

-If you only buy one shape of brushes, it should be round brushes.
-Round brushes are so versatile!
+If you only buy one brush shape, it should be round brushes.
+They are so versatile!

 I mostly use round brushes for watercolor.
 Round brushes are great for creating shapes, as well as details.
 They easily make leaf shapes and are great for florals.

-These hold a nice amount of water, which makes them perfect for watercolor.
-They're pretty affordable too.
+These hold a good amount of water, which makes them perfect for watercolor.
+They’re also pretty affordable.

 My favorite sizes are 2, 6, and 10.
 If you like painting larger paintings, though, bet larger brushes.
 I've realized that I'm pretty unique in my preference for small brushes.